Adam-Harris87/classification-project/readme.md

 Is there a difference in churn among genders depending on if they have streaming tv or movie streaming?

-# data dictionary
+# Data dictionary
 ![alt text](https://github.com/Adam-Harris87/classification-project/blob/main/data_dictionary.png)

-# project planning (lay out your process through the data science pipeline)
+# Project planning (lay out your process through the data science pipeline)

 Planning - The project planning will be laid out in this readme